Knowing the common mistakes to avoid in a car accident case can save you from accidentally damaging your car accident case, saving you time and money.

 When talking about the accident with doctors, friends, and family, still avoid the subject of fault and stick to the facts of the case.
 You never know who could testify against you.

-Forgetting to Document Any Evidence
+4. Forgetting to Document Any Evidence

 Documenting evidence from the very beginning can help you greatly down the line.
 By collecting photo and video evidence from the scene of the accident, you can develop a file that showcases exactly what happened in the minutes before the collision.
-For example, a photo could show burnout marks behind the at-fault vehicle, signaling that they were speeding and came to an abrupt stop.

-However, while documenting this type of evidence can greatly help your case, it won’t exactly damage it if you forget or aren’t able to take pictures/videos.
-An experienced lawyer will be able to pull footage from local security cameras, collect pictures from witnesses, and develop a folder of extensive evidence either way.
-Though, this initial evidence can be helpful, and may even show something that was missed on other footage.
+An experienced Florida car accident lawyer will be able to pull footage from local security cameras, collect pictures from witnesses, and develop a folder of extensive evidence either way.
+This initial evidence can be helpful and may even show something that was missed on other footage.

-Talking to Insurance Companies Before Speaking with a Lawyer
+7. Talking to Insurance Companies Before Speaking with a Lawyer

 If there’s one thing that you take away from this blog post, it should be this.
 If you’re involved in a car accident (or a motor vehicle accident of any kind), you should always speak with a car accident attorney before talking to the insurance companies.